nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.CreateSocketPair(Connection connectionOne, Connection connectionTwo, bool useNetworkLoopback)` creates a pair of connections that are talking to each other e.g. a loopback communication.
 The two connections will be immediately placed into the connected state, and no callbacks will be called.
 After this, if either connection is closed, the other connection will receive a callback, exactly as if they were communicating over the network.
 By default, internal buffers are used, completely bypassing the network, the chopping up of messages into packets, encryption, copying the payload, etc. This means that loopback packets, by default, will not simulate lag or loss.
 Enabled network loopback parameter will cause the socket pair to send packets through the local network loopback device on ephemeral ports.
 Fake lag and loss are supported in this case, and CPU time is expended to encrypt and decrypt.

-`NetworkingSockets.GetConnectionDebugText(Connection connection, StringBuilder debugText, int debugLength)` gets debug text from the connection.
-Returns true on success or false on failure.

-`NetworkingSockets.GetConfigurationValue(ConfigurationValue configurationValue)` gets the configuration value described in the `ConfigurationValue` enumeration.
-Returns -1 if the configuration value is invalid.

-`NetworkingSockets.SetConfigurationValue(ConfigurationValue configurationValue, int value)` sets the configuration value described in the `ConfigurationValue` enumeration.
-Returns true on success or false on failure.

-`NetworkingSockets.GetConfigurationValueName(ConfigurationValue configurationValue)` returns a name of the `ConfigurationValue` or `null` if config value isn't known.

-`NetworkingSockets.GetConfigurationString(ConfigurationString configurationString, StringBuilder destination, int destinationLength)` gets the configuration string described in the `ConfigurationString` enumeration.
-Returns a length if a capacity of the mutable string is not enough or -1 if the configuration string is invalid.

-`NetworkingSockets.SetConfigurationString(ConfigurationString configurationString, string inputString)` sets the configuration string described in the `ConfigurationString` enumeration.
-Returns true on success or false on failure.

-`NetworkingSockets.GetConfigurationStringName(ConfigurationString configurationString)` returns the name of a `ConfigurationString` or `null` if config value isn't known.

-`NetworkingSockets.GetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue)` gets a configuration values described in the `ConfigurationValue` enumeration.
-Returns true on success or false on failure.

-`NetworkingSockets.SetConnectionConfigurationValue(Connection connection, ConfigurationValue configurationValue, int value)` sets a configuration values described in the `ConfigurationValue` enumeration.
-Returns true on success or false on failure.

 `NetworkingSockets.DispatchCallback(StatusCallback callback, IntPtr context)` dispatches one callback per call if available.
 Optional context parameter may be specified for `StatusCallback` delegate.

 #### Library